 Every dialysis facility should have vaccination policies and procedures in place for the vaccines that they administer.
-The dialysis facility D-AFIX coordinator should review vaccination policies and procedures.
+If available, obtain copies for review.
+If not available, provide resources to assist the facility staff with developing and implementing policies and procedures.